cdcseacave/openMVS/BUILD.md

 Windows compilation
 -------------------

 Visual Studion 2008 or newer is supported.
-Please note that the development is done mainly on Windows, so this platform build is tested the most.
+Please note that the development is done mainly on Windows, so this platform build is well tested.
 The latest pre-built binaries for fast testing can be download from [here](https://github.com/cdcseacave/openMVS_sample/releases/latest).

 ```
 # Make a toplevel directory for deps & build & src somewhere:
 mkdir OpenMVS
 cd OpenMVS

-# Get dependencies, unpack and build them as subdirectories:
+# Get dependencies, unpack and build them as subdirectories
-like in OpenMVS/Eigen, OpenMVS/Ceres, etc
+# like in OpenMVS/Eigen, OpenMVS/Ceres, etc
+# or use https://github.com/Microsoft/vcpkg for automation

 # Get and unpack OpenMVS in OpenMVS/src:
 git clone https://github.com/cdcseacave/openMVS.git src